Harry Potter and the Philosopher's Stone (2001) Full Movie Summary & Plot Synopsis

 The Keeper of Keys

-Weeks later, Harry travels to King's Cross Station and boards the Hogwarts Express via the concealed Platform 9 3/4.
-On the journey, he befriends Ron Weasley (Rupert Grint), a boy from a poor but loving pure-blood family, and Hermione Granger (Emma Watson), a brilliant witch born to Muggle parents.
+A few weeks later, Harry arrives at King's Cross Station and boards the Hogwarts Express via the concealed Platform 9 3/4.
+During the journey, he befriends Ron Weasley, a boy from a large but poor pure-blood wizarding family, and Hermione Granger, a witch born to Muggle parents.
+These two are destined to become his lifelong best friends.
 Upon arrival at Hogwarts, the first-year students undergo the Sorting Ceremony to be placed into one of four houses: Gryffindor, Hufflepuff, Ravenclaw, or Slytherin.
-Aware of Slytherin's reputation for producing dark wizards, Harry silently begs the magical Sorting Hat, "Not Slytherin."
-Respecting his choice, the Hat sorts him into Gryffindor, the house of bravery, joining Ron and Hermione.
-Across the hall, Harry notices Severus Snape (Alan Rickman), the Potions Master and Head of Slytherin, staring at him with a peculiar intensity.

-During Harry's first Quidditch match, his broomstick begins to jerk violently, as if possessed.
-Hermione spots Snape in the stands maintaining eye contact with Harry and mouthing incantations, leading her to believe he is cursing the broom.
+During Harry's first Quidditch match, his broomstick is hexed, nearly throwing him to his death.
+Hermione spots Snape staring at Harry and muttering incantations, leading her to believe the Potions master is cursing the broom.
 She sets Snape's robes on fire to break his concentration, allowing Harry to regain control and catch the Snitch, winning the match for Gryffindor.
-Later, while discussing the three-headed dog with Hagrid, the gamekeeper accidentally slips a name: Nicolas Flamel.
+Following the game, Hagrid accidentally slips a name to the trio while being questioned about Fluffy: Nicolas Flamel.

-Christmas brings a mysterious gift for Harry: an Invisibility Cloak that once belonged to his father.
-Using the cloak to explore the Restricted Section of the library for information on Flamel, Harry discovers the Mirror of Erised.
-The magical mirror shows him the deepest desire of his heart: a vision of his living parents.
-Dumbledore finds Harry entranced by the image and gently warns him that the mirror gives neither knowledge nor truth, and that men have wasted away before it.
-He advises Harry not to seek it out again.
+At Christmas, Harry receives an anonymous gift: an Invisibility Cloak that once belonged to his father.
+He uses it to explore the Restricted Section of the library in search of information on Flamel but only finds a screaming book.
+Fleeing the library, he discovers the Mirror of Erised, a magical object that shows him a vision of his deceased parents.
+Dumbledore finds Harry entranced by the image and explains that the mirror shows the deepest desires of one's heart, warning him not to dwell on it lest he go mad.

-When the term resumes, the trio pieces together the mystery: Nicolas Flamel is the only known maker of the Philosopher's Stone, an object capable of producing the Elixir of Life for immortality.
-They deduce that Fluffy is guarding the Stone and suspect Snape is trying to steal it to restore Voldemort.
-Their investigation leads them to Hagrid's hut, where they witness a dragon egg hatch into a Norwegian Ridgeback, which Hagrid names "Norbert."
-Realizing the danger, they convince Hagrid to send Norbert to a dragon colony in Romania.
+When the school term resumes, the trio deduces that someone is trying to get past the three-headed dog.
+They eventually learn that Nicolas Flamel is the only known maker of the Philosopher's Stone, a magical object capable of producing the Elixir of Life, which grants immortality.
+They conclude that Fluffy is guarding the Stone and suspect that Snape is trying to steal it to restore Voldemort's power.

 Through the Trapdoor

-The urgency escalates when the trio learns from Hagrid that he accidentally told a stranger in a pub how to get past Fluffy: music puts the beast to sleep.
-Suspecting the stranger was Snape, they rush to warn Dumbledore, only to find he has been called away on urgent business.
-Convinced the theft will happen that night, Harry, Ron, and Hermione resolve to protect the Stone themselves.
+Harry later learns from Hagrid that he accidentally revealed to a stranger in a pub that Fluffy falls asleep if played music.
+Realizing this stranger was likely Snape, the trio rushes to warn Dumbledore, only to find he has been called away on urgent business.
+Convinced the theft will happen that night, Harry, Ron, and Hermione resolve to retrieve the Stone first.

-They sneak to the third floor, using a flute to lull Fluffy to sleep.
-Descending through the trapdoor, they face a series of magical obstacles designed by the teachers.
-Hermione uses her knowledge of spells to free them from the deadly Devil's Snare plant.
-Harry uses his skills as a Seeker to fly among hundreds of enchanted winged keys and catch the one needed to unlock the next door.
-Finally, they encounter a violent, life-sized chessboard.
-Ron takes command of the game, ultimately sacrificing his piece to allow Harry to checkmate the king.
-Ron is knocked unconscious, and Hermione stays to tend to him while Harry proceeds to the final chamber alone.
+They bypass Fluffy by playing music and descend through the trapdoor, facing a series of magical obstacles set by the teachers.
+Hermione uses her knowledge of spells to free them from the crushing vines of Devil's Snare.
+Next, Harry uses his skills as a Seeker to fly among hundreds of enchanted winged keys and catch the specific one needed to unlock the door.
+Finally, they face a violent, life-sized chessboard.
+Ron directs the game, ultimately sacrificing himself to a brutal move to allow Harry and Hermione to advance.
+Hermione stays behind to tend to Ron, leaving Harry to proceed to the final chamber alone.

 The Man with Two Faces

-In the final chamber, Harry is shocked to find not Snape, but the timid Professor Quirrell.
-Quirrell reveals that he let the troll in as a distraction and was the one cursing Harry's broom during the Quidditch match; Snape had been muttering a counter-curse to save Harry's life.
-Quirrell forces Harry to look into the Mirror of Erised, which has been moved to the chamber.
-Under Dumbledore's enchantment, the Mirror deposits the Philosopher's Stone into Harry's pocket because he seeks to find it, but not to use it.
+In the final room, Harry is shocked to find not Snape, but Professor Quirrell.
+Quirrell reveals that it was he who let the troll in on Hallowe'en and he who tried to curse Harry’s broom during the Quidditch match; Snape had actually been muttering a counter-curse to save Harry.
+Quirrell forces Harry to look into the Mirror of Erised, hoping the boy can locate the Stone.
+Due to an enchantment placed by Dumbledore, one can only find the Stone if they wish to find it but not use it.
+Harry feels the weight of the Stone materialize in his pocket.

-Quirrell unwraps his turban, revealing the face of Voldemort protruding from the back of his head.
-The Dark Lord tempts Harry, promising to resurrect his parents in exchange for the Stone.
-Harry refuses.
-Quirrell attacks, but upon touching Harry's skin, his hands begin to burn and crumble.
-Harry's touch is agony to him.
-As Quirrell disintegrates into dust and dies, Voldemort's spirit rises from the remains and passes through Harry, knocking him unconscious before fleeing the castle.
+When Harry refuses to reveal what he sees, Quirrell removes his turban, revealing the face of a weakened Voldemort living on the back of his head.
+Voldemort attempts to manipulate Harry, pledging to resurrect his parents in exchange for the Stone.
+Harry refuses, and Quirrell attacks.
+However, upon touching Harry’s skin, Quirrell’s hands begin to burn and crumble.
+Harry’s touch is lethal to him.
+As Quirrell turns to dust and dies, Voldemort’s spirit rises from the remains and passes through Harry, knocking him unconscious before fleeing.

-Harry awakens in the hospital wing, where Dumbledore explains that the Stone has been destroyed.
-He reveals that Quirrell could not touch Harry because Lily Potter's sacrifice left a lingering protection of love in Harry's skin.
-Harry reunites with Ron and Hermione, who have both recovered.
+Harry wakes up in the school hospital wing, where Dumbledore explains that the Stone has been destroyed.
+He reveals that Quirrell could not touch Harry because Lily Potter’s sacrifice left a lingering, love-based protection in Harry's skin.
+Harry is soon reunited with Ron and Hermione, who have both recovered.

-At the end-of-year feast, the Great Hall is decked in the colors of Slytherin, who are poised to win the House Cup with 472 points.
-Ravenclaw has 426, Hufflepuff 352, and Gryffindor sits in last place with 312.
+At the end-of-year feast, the Great Hall is decked in Slytherin colors, as they lead with 472 House Points against Gryffindor's 312, Hufflepuff's 352, and Ravenclaw's 426.
 However, Dumbledore interrupts the proceedings to award last-minute points for the recent events.
-He awards Hermione 50 points for the cool use of intellect, Ron 50 points for the best-played game of chess Hogwarts has seen in years, and Harry 60 points for pure nerve and outstanding courage.
-Finally, he awards 10 points to Neville Longbottom for the bravery required to stand up to his friends.
-These additions propel Gryffindor to victory, ending Slytherin's streak.
-As the students prepare to board the train home for the summer, Harry looks back at the castle, acknowledging that while he must return to the Dursleys, Hogwarts is his true home.
+He awards fifty points to Hermione for the cool use of intellect, fifty points to Ron for the best-played game of chess Hogwarts has seen in years, and sixty points to Harry for pure nerve and outstanding courage.
+Finally, he awards ten points to Neville Longbottom for the bravery of standing up to his friends.
+These additions bring Gryffindor's total to 482, winning them the House Cup.
+As the students prepare to leave for the summer, Harry acknowledges that while he is returning to Privet Drive, Hogwarts is his true home.

 Post a Comment